-TDFS provides liability insurance for all our officers.
-We will train applicants to provide all the necessary skills to become a licensed investigator and peace officer in the State of Texas.
+TXDF provides company liability insurance that covers all of our officers.
+We will train applicants to provide all the necessary skills to become a licensed Armed Security Officer, Private Investigator, and Body Guard in the State of Texas.

 DPS provides several levels of licensing for private security professionals:

 The Level II Training Course and test is required of all non-commissioned security officers, commissioned security officers and personal protection officers.
 This training course must be administered by a licensed Level III or Level IV Training School and taught by a licensed Level III or Level IV Instructor.
 Additionally, this training may be administered by a licensed guard company and taught by the qualified manager or the qualified manager’s designee.